ntouchet/ntouchet.github.io/_posts/academics/DSP_Smith/2025-05-17-Chapter-Two-Assignment/2025-06-03-Chapter-Two-Assignment.md

 #### b.
 Generate and plot a signal containing 300 points from this algorithm.

- To Plot and generate the signal created a small app using x and dearImGui.
-If I were to do this project I would use python, but I prefer c and wanted to get some experience using dearImGui.
+ To Plot and generate the signal I created a small app using c and dearImGui.
+If I were to redo this project I would use python, but I prefer c and wanted to get some experience using dearImGui.
 A plot of a signal with 300 points is shown below.
 <img src="/assets/img/dsp_chapt2/300_point_signal.png" width="500">
 #### c.
 Generate and plot the histogram of 1000 points acquired from this algorithm.
 Use a bin width of 0.01.
 <img src="/assets/img/dsp_chapt2/1000_histogram.png" width="500">